Leinster Senior Cup (association football): Non-League of Ireland successes

 Following the introduction of the League of Ireland in 1921–22, League of Ireland clubs have dominated the competition.
 However non-League of Ireland clubs, mainly from the Leinster Senior League, have enjoyed some successes.
 Brideville in 1924–25, Distillery in 1941–42 and St Patrick's Athletic in 1947–48 were all winners.
 Brideville were losing finalists in 1923–24 as were Glasnevin in 1924–25, Grangegorman in 1946–47, Transport in 1947–48, St Patrick's Athletic in 1950–51 and Longford Town in 1954–55.

 In the 1946–47 final Mick O'Flanagan scored six goals for Bohemians as they defeated Grangegorman 11–0.
 Home Farm were winners in 1964–65 after defeating Dundalk 2–1 in the final on 26 December 1964 at Dalymount Park.
 Home Farm, Distillery in 1941–42 and Wayside Celtic in 1998–99 are the only non-League of Ireland clubs to defeat a League of Ireland club in the final.
 In more recent times St Francis, Cherry Orchard and St. Patrick's C.Y.F.C. have also been finalists.

 Decline and revival

 The 2000–01 competition suffered with fixture rows and was eventually abandoned after the quarter-final draw was made due to the 2001 foot-and-mouth outbreak.
 The cup was not played again until 2010.
 The competition was played yearly until the COVID-19 pandemic halted sporting contests in 2020 in Ireland.
 The Leinster Senior cup returned for the 2022–23 season, with Bohemians winning a record 33rd title.

+Composition

+The Leinster Senior Cup in its current format involves three preliminary qualifying rounds, followed by a group stage phase and finally a knock-out phase.